microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	identifier?: string;

 	/**
-	 * Whether the language has inter file dependencies meaning that
+	 * Whether the language has inter file dependencies, meaning that
 	 * editing code in one file can result in a different diagnostic
 	 * set in another file.
 Inter file dependencies are common for
 	 * most programming languages and typically uncommon for linters.